 Once the central model has been created, you can then use the Synchronize With Central command and relinquish all the worksets you just created and hence own.
 Similarly, you can use the Synchronize With Central command when you are ready to publish your work to the central file for the rest of your team to see.
 Using Synchronize With Central also acquires all the changes that other team members have made and loads those into your local file.
 You can access this command in a couple of ways:

-- Collaborate tab > Synchronize > Synchronize With Central
+- Collaborate tab > Synchronize > Synchronize With Central.

 - Use the Synchronize With Central button up in the top left.
 This button has a lightning bolt on it and is different from the standard save button, which only saves your local file without publishing to central.